Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-oleobjects-and-activex/_index.md

 ---
-title: Working with OleObjects and ActiveX linktitle:Working with OleObjects and ActiveX
+title: Working with OleObjects and ActiveX
+linktitle: Working with OleObjects and ActiveX
 second_title: Aspose.Words for .NET API Reference
 description: Tutorials contain how to insert Ole Object with and without Ole Package, Ole Object as Icon, and read Active XControl Properties using Aspose.Words for .NET.
 type: docs